dotnet/linker/andrew-arcade-notes.md

 * TODO: Inspect the logic in the deleted project files and see what is skipped
 * TODO: Arcadify `Mono.Cecil`
 * TODO: The change to copyright is alarming, what should we do from the legal aspect of things?

+## Step 3: Port some tests

+I was warned that porting from nunit to xunit for this project is going to be tricky, but the reality is not quite, at least with the subset I was choosing.
+There are some manual work (feel like they could be automated), perhaps I am picking the easy subset to begin with

+## Step 4: Time to eliminate our scaffolding

+... to be continued ...